kcorkan/committed-vs-delivered-v2/README.md

 Artifact Moving
 If a story is committed to a sprint and the story is accepted within the same sprint before the end date, it will be considered "Delivered" for that sprint.

 If that same story is moved out of the sprint into another sprint it will be marked as committed to that sprint when it is moved into the sprint.
-If it is in the Accepted State  on the last day of the sprint, then it will also count as delivered for that sprint.
+If it is in the Accepted within the sprint, then it will also count as delivered for that sprint.

-The original committed v delivered only looks at the current sprint and state of the item that the item is in for stories that were accepted.

 Scenario:  Customer has a "CV Defect" bucket story that they add defects to within a sprint.
 That may be accepted by the end of the sprint, but then it is moved into new sprint and more defects are added to it, changing it's accepted state.